arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 ### Instance Data

 The `Book` class should contain three `private` attributes, all `String`s.
 These fields are intended to store the book's title, author, and ISBN.
-These should all be should be `final`; once a book has been created, neither none of its attributes can change.
+These should all be should be `final`; once a book has been created, none of its attributes can change.

 ### Constructor

-It should have no default constructor; it's only constructor should take three `String` arguments: the book's title, author, and ISBN, in that order.
+There should be no default constructor; the only constructor should take three `String` arguments: the book's title, author, and ISBN, in that order.

 The title should be stored in its entirety in the appropriate attribute.

 If the provided author's name contains any spaces, the last name (i.e. the substring consisting of all characters after the last space) should be stored in the author field.
+If the provided name contains no spaces, it should be assumed to be the last name and should be stored in the author field.

 The ISBN should consist of exactly 10 digits and nothing else.
 ISBNs are often written with dashes separating different groups of digits, but that will not be the case for these ISBNs.
 It should be checked that the ISBN is valid by checking if the last digit (the **checksum**) is correct.